bdwashbu/ScalaAsm/README.md

 * Have you ever wondered how executable files work on windows?

-* You've wanted to learn assembly/x86?
+* Maybe you've wanted to learn assembly/x86?

 Scala x86 is a collaboration of all these concepts.
 Scala x86 can assemble x86 code as well as link this into a portable executable (PE) file for execution on windows 32 or 64-bit platforms.